 Criminology, as a field, explores the nature and causes of crime.
 Criminology also examines the impact crime has on society and how in turn society responds to the social problem of crime.

-The degree emphasizes the study of types, patterns, and trends in criminal behavior, and trains students to analyze crime data, test explanations of crime and victimization, and critically evaluate crime theory and policy.
+The Bachelor of Arts degree in Criminology will emphasize the study of types, patterns, and trends in criminal behavior; the social etiology of crime; and the social response to crime and its effect on society.
+The program will also train students to analyze crime data, test explanations of crime and victimization, and critically evaluate crime theory and policy.

 Careers in Criminology